zhengs3atwit/lab-comp3800-07D/README.md

 ```

 ```
 HTML files used tags such as <head>, <title>, and <link> for the page's metadata.
-Used tags like <h1> and <strong> to emphasize text and give the page content a change in apperance.
+Tags like <h1> and <strong> to emphasize text and give the page content a change in apperance.
 To mimic site redirects, <a> tags with hrefs were used to redirect to other HTML pages.
 Displaying content that wasn't just text, <img> tag were used with href to image links.
 Changed apperance/styling of the page through use of CSS